-- PG&E delivered 115 kV power to TPSS-2 for the first time on August 27, 2022.
-Testing and commissioning of high-voltage equipment continues in Segment 4 with sectionalization tests scheduled for the weekend of October 21 23 2022 followed by short-circuit testing during the weekend of October 28 30, 2022. - The JPB and BBII have agreed to re-define Interim Milestone 1, "Segment 4 Ready for EMU Testing," to include the completion of all work in Segment 3.
+- PG&E delivered 115 kV of power to TPSS-2 for the first time on August 27, 2022.
+Testing and commissioning of high-voltage equipment continues in Segment 4 and sectionalization tests have been completed.
+The short-circuit test on November 4 was unsuccessful and a thorough review of the TPS was initiated to identify the root cause of the failure.
+A short-circuit re-test was performed on February 4, 2023, and was unsuccessful.
+New investigations are underway; no dates for subsequent testing and commissioning activities have been identified. - The JPB and BBII have agreed to re-define Interim Milestone 1, "Segment 4 Ready for EMU Testing," to include the completion of all work in Segment 3.
 This approach will result in a fully-electrified corridor 21 miles long when the re-defined Interim Milestone 1 is achieved.
-The resulting 21 miles of electrified track is much longer than the approximately five (5) miles in Segment 4 alone, and is better suited for testing and burn-in of the new EMUs.
-The target for completion of combined Segments 3 and 4 is now May 2023.
+The resulting 21 miles of electrified track is much longer than the approximately five (5) miles in Segment 4 alone and is better suited for testing and burn-in of the new EMUs.